Using Herbal Remedies Safely

 Ginseng.
 Ginseng is commonly used for an energy boost or to lower blood sugar levels.
 During surgery, ginseng may cause high blood pressure and a rapid heart rate.

 Kava.
-Kava comes from the piper methysticum plant and is used for muscle relaxation and to calm the nerves.
+Kava is used for muscle relaxation and to calm the nerves.
 It may be dangerous for people having surgery because of its interactions with other medicines.
 It may also cause liver damage.

 St. John’s wort.
 Also known as goatweed, this herb is taken to relieve depression and anxiety.
 During a surgical procedure, St. John’s wort may interfere with some anesthesia medicines and make it harder for you recover from the effects of anesthesia.

 Valerian.
-This herb from the plant valeriana officinalis is used to relieve anxiety.
+This herb is used to relieve anxiety.
 It may increase the effects of anesthesia and make it more difficult to wake up after surgery.
 It may also cause irregular heart rhythms.

 Other herbal supplements that may increase bleeding include feverfew, ginger, and saw palmetto.
 Herbal supplements that could interfere with your blood pressure during surgery include goldenseed, licorice, and milk thistle.